 The aviation aftermarket supply industry is highly fragmented, has several highly visible leading companies and is characterized by intense competition.
 Some of our competitors have substantially greater name recognition, complementary lines of business and financial, marketing and other resources.
 In addition, original equipment manufacturers, aircraft maintenance providers, leasing companies and FAA-certificated repair facilities may vertically integrate into the supply industry, thereby significantly increasing industry competition.
 Moreover, our smaller competitors may be able to offer more attractive pricing of parts as a result of lower labor costs or other factors.
 A variety of potential actions by any of our competitors, including a reduction of product prices or the establishment by competitors of long-term relationships with new or existing customers, could have a material adverse effect on our business, financial condition and results of operations.
 Competition typically intensifies during cyclical downturns in the aviation industry, when supply may exceed demand.
-We may not be able to continue to compete effectively against present or future competitors, and competitive pressures may have a material and adverse effect on our business, financial conditions, and competitive pressures may have a material and adverse effect on our business, financial conditions, and competitive pressures may have a material and adverse effect on our business, financial conditions, and competitive pressures may have a material and adverse effect on our business, financial condition and results of operations.
+We may not be able to continue to compete effectively against present or future competitors, and competitive pressures may have a material and adverse effect on our business, financial condition and results of operations.